-You’ve heard it all by now, how the celebrated hero of the cycling world has finally come crashing from his (metaphorical) bike of lies and deceit.
-Taking enhancing drugs seems to have been part of the course as t’were in the cycling world as since 1980 17 of the 33 wins of the Tour De France have been tainted by doping.
-However let’s also take note that out of those 17 there were only 7 different riders responsible for the doped wins and Armstrong took the glory for 7 of those.
+As you’ve probably heard by now, the celebrated hero of the cycling world has finally come crashing from his (metaphorical) bike of lies and deceit.
+Taking enhancing drugs seems to have been part of the course as t’were in the cycling world as since 1980 with 17 of the 33 wins of the Tour De France have been tainted by doping.
+However, let’s also take note that out of those 17, there were only 7 different riders responsible for the doped wins and Armstrong took the glory for 7 of those.
 In the last 22 years Lance Armstrong was 41% of what we now know was a very open and very large drugs issue.

-O’Reilly and Andreu are two very different women from very different backgrounds and with very different stories to tell, however in common they have the fact that they told the truth and both suffered at the hands of Armstrong for it.
+Emma O’Reilly and Betsy Andreu are two very different women from very different backgrounds and with very different stories to tell, however they will always have in common the fact they told the truth and both suffered at the hands of Armstrong for it.
 O’Reilly came to the team as one of US Postal’s soigneur, a role that seems to be half masseuse, half PA.
-As The Observer (14.10.12) puts it, discretion and loyalty were part of the job and O’Reilly was rapidly plunged into the world of doping regimes, often being sent on drug runs to different european countries to pick up and deliver the banned substances to the cyclists.
+As The Observer (14.10.12) puts it, discretion and loyalty were part of the job and O’Reilly was rapidly plunged into the world of doping regimes, often being sent on drug runs to different European countries to pick up and deliver the banned substances to the cyclists.
 In one account she recalls how she had to use her concealer and makeup to cover up the bruises caused by injections on Armstrong’s body.
-However it was her job and with such a relaxed attitude to drug taking within the team and the whole sport it seems, she soon found herself desensitised to the full scale of what was going on.
-Even when she finally told her story and although she knew the world deserved to know the truth, she felt nothing guilt for betraying her team.
+However, it was her job and with such a relaxed attitude to drug taking within the team -and the whole sport it seems – she soon found herself desensitised to the full scale of what was going on.
+Even when she finally told her story and knew the world deserved to know the truth, she felt nothing guilt for betraying her team.

 Both women described what they’d seen in 2004’s book ‘La Confidentiel, les secrets de Lance Armstrong’, the tipping point that brought the wrath of Armstrong down on them like a lead weight.
 When asked about O’Reilly’s comments in a press conference shortly after the book was released Armstrong discredited the information by discrediting the source, insinuating nothing less than his ex-masseuse being an alcoholic whore with a whole range of issues.
 He alluded to problems with alcohol, to inappropriate relationships with other team members and although the press at the time didn’t publish the full extent of his comments, they also didn’t stand up to him.
 Andreu’s reputation was also left in tatters, this time with Armstrong tarnishing her with the ‘bitter, jealous wife’ brush, making her out to be a woman attacking an icon because her own husband’s career wasn’t as successful.
 In both cases Armstrong worked round the clock to vilify his accusers, attempting to turn their experiences and evidence into nothing but the crazed and hysterical rantings of unhinged women.